Continuous Diagnostics & Mitigation (CDM) Program

 - Improve federal cybersecurity response capabilities.

-The DHS acquisition strategy and objectives to support the program utilizes a two-pronged approach to provide both products and services to meet the CDM Mission:
+The DHS acquisition strategy and objectives to support the program uses a two-pronged approach to provide both products and services to meet the CDM Mission:

 - Products - the establishment of a CDM Tools Special Item Number (SIN) (132-44)* on IT Schedule 70; and